Shikhararora19/Trendify/README.md

 - **Python**: Core backend logic and integration with external APIs.

 ### API Integration
-- **OpenAI**: Used to categorize fetched data into meaningful categories.
+- **OpenAI**: Used to categorize scraped data into meaningful categories.

 ### Other Tools
 - **Axios**: For making API requests.